programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/_index.en.md

 After that you should return to the directory where you executed "make" and execute it again.

+If you run into `ReferenceError: globalThis is not defined`, you may run a too old nodejs version (<12).
+Visit https://github.com/nodesource/distributions and install a newer version.

 Now the plugin is ready but the easydb does not yet know of the plugin.
 To change that, compare the following lines to the configuration file `config/easydb-server.yml` below the [data store](/en/sysadmin/installationi#mount).
 Add the missing lines:

 ```yaml